OperationCode/operationcode_old_site/blog/_posts/2016-11-10-a-diversity-lesson-from-the-marine-corps-my-letter-to-the-tech-industry.markdown

 ---
-title:  A Diversity Lesson From the Marine Corps - My Open Letter to the Tech Industry
+title:  'A Diversity Lesson From the Marine Corps: My Open Letter to the Tech Industry'
 date:   2016-11-10
 tags: Article
 author: Jay Miller